siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 **Purpose**

-Filter helps to select the events that are relevant for the processing and omit the ones that are not needed.
+Filter helps to select the events that are relevant for the processing and omit the ones that are not.

 **Syntax**

-Filter conditions should be defined in square brackets next to the input stream as shown below.
+Filter conditions should be defined in square brackets (`[]`) next to the input stream as shown below.

 ```sql
 from <input stream>[<filter condition>]